xGR: Efficient Generative Recommendation Serving at Scale: Related Work

 \subsection{LLM Inference Engine}

-The prototype of LLM inference engines can be traced back to Hugging Face's standardization of Transformer models.
-Nowadays, the growing demand for LLM serving has driven the development of inference frameworks~\cite{yu2022orca,kwon2023efficient,zhong2024distserve,zheng2024sglang,patel2024splitwise,zhu2025nanoflow}. vLLM~\cite{kwon2023efficient} offers LLM execution beyond GPU memory capacity, minimizing GPU memory fragmentation, which leads to larger batch sizes.
-SGLang~\cite{zheng2024sglang} targets structured output generation, which submits primitive operations to the prompt state stream for asynchronous execution. xLLM~\cite{liu2025xllm} adopts a workload-adaptive dynamic prefill-decode (PD) disaggregation policy for instance scheduling, employing dual-stream parallelism for multi-layer pipelining.
-However, these inference engines are suboptimal for GR workloads, which typically exhibit long prompt-short output nature and shared prefix across decode phases.
-A recent work, PrefillOnly~\cite{du2025prefillonly} assumes that the model outputs a single token, which enables predictable job completion time (JCT) and KV-cache storage limited to the last layer.
-However, such aggressive optimization is misaligned with practical GR scenarios where each decode phase also incurs substantial computation.
+The growing demand for LLM serving has driven the development of inference frameworks~\cite{yu2022orca,kwon2023efficient,zhong2024distserve,zheng2024sglang,patel2024splitwise,zhu2025nanoflow}. vLLM~\cite{kwon2023efficient} offers LLM execution beyond GPU memory capacity, which leads to larger batch sizes. xLLM~\cite{liu2025xllm} adopts a workload-adaptive dynamic prefill-decode (PD) disaggregation policy for instance scheduling.
+PrefillOnly~\cite{du2025prefillonly} assumes that the model outputs a single token, which enables predictable job completion time (JCT) and KV-cache storage.
+However, such aggressive optimization is misaligned with production scenarios where each decode phase also incurs substantial computation.
+Tokasaurus~\cite{juravsky2025tokasaurus,juravsky2024hydragen} targets high-throughput decoding by performing shared prefix computation on a batch of sequences.
+Although its core idea is similar to xAttention, the coarse-grained paged management still results in additional block copying, especially when dealing with amounts of invalid tokens during beam search.
+We will dedicate efforts to integrating it into GR for further evaluation in the future.

 There are also lines of work that focus on memory management (e.g., KV cache)~\cite{guo2024gmlake,yao2025cacheblend,yu2025ic,zhang2025diffkv}.
-IC-Cache~\cite{yu2025ic} employs a cost-aware example reply mechanism that selectively evicts examples to preserve those that yield the most effective responses.
-DiffKV~\cite{zhang2025diffkv} handles the irregular memory usage patterns via parallel KV compaction, which packs fragmented free memory lists into contiguous regions on GPU.
-However, in GR scenarios, the issues of redundant KV cache loading and costly block copying have not been well resolved, requiring customized fine-grained optimization techniques.
+IC-Cache~\cite{yu2025ic} selectively evicts examples to preserve those that yield the most effective responses.
+DiffKV~\cite{zhang2025diffkv} packs fragmented free memory lists into contiguous regions on GPU.
+A recent work, BAT\cite{sun2026bat} selects either the user or item as the prompt prefix for efficient KV cache reuse.
+However, it only applies to the cascade architecture that replaces the ranking stage with an LLM.
+End-to-end GR inference directly uses the user interaction history as input, making prefix cache separation unavailable.